Amanty Airdrome: History

-With the advance of Allied forces, the group moved up to Maulan Aerodrome to be closer to the line, and Amanty was unused by flying units.
+With the advance of Allied forces, the group moved up to Maulan Aerodrome to be closer to the line, and Amanty was no longer occupied flying units.
 After the Armistice with Germany on 11 November 1918, the First Army Air Service remained in place until it was ordered demobilized in April 1919.
 Afterwards Amanty Airdrome was dismantled, and the airfield was returned to the local farmers for agricultural use.
 Today little or no traces of it remain.